 What are taste buds?

 The taste buds are located in the walls and grooves of the papillae.
 Adults have between 2,000 and 4,000 taste buds in total.
-The in the taste buds are renewed once a week.
+The sensory cells in the taste buds are renewed once a week.

-The other half of the and nerve fibers are specialized to react to only one taste.
-It is the job of these cells to transmit information on the intensity of the stimulus – how salty or sour something tastes.
+The other half of the sensory cells and nerve fibers are specialized, reacting to one taste only.
+The job of these cells is to pass on information about the intensity of the taste – for example, how salty or sour something tastes.

-Schmidt R, Lang F, Heckmann M. Physiologie des Menschen: mit Pathophysiologie.
-Heidelberg: Springer; 2011.
+Brandes R, Lang F, Schmidt R. Physiologie des Menschen: mit Pathophysiologie.
+Berlin: Springer; 2019.